Officers say they're closing in on murder suspect on the run - WTMJ

 CHESTER, S.C.
-(AP) — Authorities in South Carolina said Sunday night that they believe they’ve closed in on a man accused of four killings in two states who has eluded police for almost a week.
+(AP) — Authorities in South Carolina said they believe they’ve closed in on a man accused of four killings in two states who has eluded police for almost a week.

+The Chester County Sheriff’s Office advised residents to stay inside, lock their doors, secure firearms and report suspicious activity in their outbuildings, crawlspaces and trash bins.
+Authorities also appealed to people to check on loved ones living in the area, and to let them know about any vacant vacation homes for them to check out.

-On Sunday afternoon, the Chester County Sheriff’s Office said officers were actively pursuing Terry in a wooded area near Highway 9 in Richburg.
+On Sunday afternoon, the Chester County Sheriff’s Office said officers were actively pursuing Terry in a wooded area near Highway 9 and Richburg Road.
 He ran off there after being spotted and chased by an officer, news outlets reported.

 “We are confident Terry is within our perimeter,” the sheriff’s office said on Twitter around 7:40 p.m.
 “Our perimeter has become thicker and is layered.
 We are sending teams inside in attempts to find him and force him out.”